abdulazizasiri/Java-Spring/Udacity-Course/Core_3_Web_Services/README.md

 The means of communication between the client and server is via a standard web protocol like HTTP (or HTTPS) on the world wide web, that uses a common language like JSON or XML.

 A client invokes a web service by sending an XML (or JSON) message, then waits for a corresponding XML response from the server.

+### Web service vs API vs microservices

+APIs and microserrvices are evloutions of WS

+### REST

+REST stands for REpresentational State Transfer.
+It’s a set of guidelines application developers use to design APIs.